-Individuals on a master account that has sub-accounts automatically have the same level of access for all the child accounts of the parent account.
+Individuals on a parent account automatically have the same level of access for all the child accounts of the parent account.

 Below are options for managing both managed add-on roles and custom add-on roles:

 Here is a summary of basic user rights for your New Relic account.
-Individuals on a master account with sub-accounts automatically have the same level of access for all the child accounts of that parent account.
-However, they won't receive email notifications for alerts or weekly reports for sub-accounts unless they are explicitly granted permission on these sub-accounts.
+Individuals on a parent account automatically have the same level of access for all the child accounts of that parent account.
+However, they won't receive email notifications for alerts or weekly reports for child accounts unless they are explicitly granted permission on those accounts.